great-scott/osc-ei/README.md

 ; the socket's port is not the port used in (osc-connect port) [procedure] (osc-listen socket)

+; similar to the bare osc-listen procedure, but always calls the ; input procedure
+[procedure] (osc-listen-and-call socket procedure)

 ; closes socket
 [procedure] (osc-close socket)
 ```